asjchen/taint/README.md

 # Taint
 ## Andy Chen

+## Introduction

-An exploratory project primarily inspired by two ideas:
+This is an exploratory project primarily inspired by two ideas:
 * Current deep learning models are, in a sense, fragile.
 Imagine a trained image classifier on animals, with excellent performance on a test set.
 If we take a correctly identified image of a lion and tweak the pixels in a strategic